Introduction

 Intelligent Semantic Modeling for Data Lakes

-Timbr SQL ontology modeling of data is particularly valuable in the context of data lakes.
+Ontology-based semantic technologies are particularly valuable in the context of data lakes.
 Here’s how:

-- Data Discovery and Understanding: Explicit relationships make it easier for users to understand the context and connections within the data.
+Data Discovery and Understanding: Explicit relationships make it easier for users to understand the context and connections within the data.
 This is crucial for data discovery and can significantly reduce the time spent on data exploration.

 Timbr Relationships in Action

-To illustrate the power of Timbr’s explicit relationships, let’s consider the following business question: “Find which supplier should be selected to place an order for a given part in a given region.”
+“Find which supplier should be selected to place an order for a given part in a given region.”

-In a traditional SQL environment, this query would involve multiple JOIN operations to relate the necessary tables.
-However, Timbr simplifies this process by using explicit relationships defined in the ontology:
+In a traditional SQL environment, this query would involve multiple JOIN operations to relate the necessary tables from the TPCH benchmark, such as the supplier, parts, and region tables.

 SELECT DISTINCT `supplier_account_balance`,